liminalsunset/basic/README.md

     pip freeze > requirements.txt (I would google this further, but basically it seems to just keep track of your dependencies)

-    okay.. so just restarting vscode worked, as it reset the terminal and such ¯\_(ツ)_/¯

-    spoke too soon...
+    https://appdividend.com/2022/06/15/python-unresolved-import/ - could just be a pylance/interpreter thing as it's running locally, despite unresolved stuff.
+I tried pointing it accordingly and it still didn't resolve the linting? issue.

 20. git init